$q$-state Potts ice

 With the assumption that the effective Hamiltonian is no longer extensively degenerate, such that local operators cannot lift any remaining ground state degeneracy, the motion of rootons around closed loops must then be associated with excitations of the flux background.
 This is reminiscent of the behavior of visons in quantum spin ice in the presence of a frustrated (or polarized) electric field vacuum \cite{PhysRevB.100.014417}, and suggests that the rootons may hybridize with flux fluctuations.

-Further discussion of perturbations of exactly solvable models for different choices of $\mathbb{Z}_N$, number of colors $N_c$, and dimension $d$ can be found in supplementary material \cite{supp}, where a wide range of different effective Hamiltonians are shown to be generated by this mechanism of flux frustration, including spin-ice like physics in the $U(1)$ $N_c=3$ model on the cubic lattice.
+Further discussion of perturbations of exactly solvable models for different choices of $\mathbb{Z}_N$, number of colors $q$, and dimension $d$ can be found in supplementary material \cite{supp}, where a wide range of different effective Hamiltonians are shown to be generated by this mechanism of flux frustration, including spin-ice like physics in the flux sector of the $U(1)$ $q=3$ model on the cubic lattice.

 Further evidence in support of a correlated flux ground state for $V<0$ can be obtained by analyzing the effective perturbation Hamiltonian for the pure gauge sector of the original model: $-2V\sum_{p,\alpha} \cos(\alpha^i B^i_p)$.
 This approach has been used to analyze similar flux-frustrated phases arising in QSI models in an external field \cite{sanders2024experimentallytunableqeddipolaroctupolar}.
-Degrees of freedom are restricted to the original $N_c$ colors, instead of the full root lattice.
-We examine the $N_c=3$ color model on the cubic lattice on a cluster of 8 sites, as shown in Fig. \ref{fig:Flipable_Cube}.
+Degrees of freedom are restricted to the original $q$ colors, instead of the full root lattice.
+We examine the $q=3$ color model on the cubic lattice on a cluster of 8 sites, as shown in Fig. \ref{fig:Flipable_Cube}.
 The perturbation Hamiltonian acts to flip plaquettes whose edges host a worm of alternating colors.
 Accordingly, the ground state of the system is found in the Hilbert space fragment containing the maximally flippable color configurations, for both signs of $V$.

 The resulting ground states for $\pm V$, respectively $\ket{\pm}$, have expectation values for the Plaquette operators $\Pi^{\alpha}_p$ of: